Tidal response from scattering and the role of analytic continuation: Summary and Discussion

 The scattering calculations also lead to deeper insights into the necessity and utility of analytic continuations in the multipolar order $\ell$ and the dimension $\dhat$ for different stages of the calculations.
 Notably, analytic continuations \begin{enumerate} \item immediately distinguish finite size effects from post-Newtonian point-mass terms in quantities characterizing a binary system.
 Thus, tidal contributions can be unambiguously identified without requiring simultaneous knowledge of the high-order PN point-mass terms having the same scaling with frequency. \item have no impact on determining the response function in terms of the wave amplitudes.
-This is an advantages of considering scattering rather than stationary perturbations. \item in generic dimension $\dhat$ greatly simplify the calculations.
+This is an advantage of considering scattering rather than stationary perturbations. \item in generic dimension $\dhat$ greatly simplify the calculations.
 For instance, in the definition of the tortoise coordinate $r^\ast(r)$, a logarithm is present for $\dhat=1$, i.e. $3+1$-dimensional spacetime, which introduces computational subtleties.
 As discussed in Sec.~\ref{sec:Schwarzschild}, in generic dimensions this relationship is simple, e.g. asymptotically for $r_H\to 0$ it becomes $(r- r^\ast) \sim (r_H/r^\ast)^{\hat{d}} r^\ast +\ldots$.
 For four spacetime dimensions, the limit is $(r- r^\ast)\sim - r_H\log(r^\ast)+\ldots$.
 Thus, it is convenient to work with the simpler general case and obtain the special cases at the end, similar to the utility of analytic continuations in dimensions in other contexts. \item in generic multipolar order $\ell$ are ubiquitous in analytical black hole perturbation calculations for linking the near-horizon behavior to the asymptotic quantities, e.g.~\cite{Mano:1996vt}.
 The reason is that for integer values of $\ell$ the two independent near-horizon solutions are degenerate and the single solution is regular, thereby preventing the identification of the imprints due to the black hole's response from the irregular solution.
 Analytic continuation to complex angular momentum numbers $\ell$ has also been of great use in related contexts ~\cite{OuldElHadj:2019kji,Folacci:2018sef,Folacci:2019vtt,Folacci:2019cmc}. \end{enumerate}